 David is originally from Louisville, KY where he was active in many different choral and theatre organizations, including directing several church choirs.
 After graduate school, Dave moved to the Washington, DC/Baltimore area, living there for nearly 20 years.
 He joined the Gay Men’s Chorus of Washington, DC in 1999, singing Bass.
 He was active for many years with GMCW, serving as Membership Chair, Vice-President and President.
 He has had the honor and privilege of performing at Symphony Hall (Boston), Carnegie Hall (NYC) and the Kennedy Center (DC).
 David worked as a choral director at Corpus Christi Catholic Church, a respected Catholic Church in Baltimore.
 Professionally, he works as a scientist, professor, and author at the prestigious Johns Hopkins University Applied Physics Laboratory and the Johns Hopkins University Whiting School for Engineering.
 David moved to the Coachella Valley in 2016 and is extremely excited to be singing Bass with Modern Men.

 PETER KOSTROBALA | DIRECTOR AT LARGE

 Peter is a career Information Technology professional with over thirty years in the field, the last 11 as a C-level consultant with Ernst & Young, CapGemini USA and independent contracts.
 He has volunteered, often in leadership positions, for most of his adult life.
 While mostly for theatrical companies in the earlier years (production and tech), he has also volunteered at DAP Health and AAP offering IT, organizational and logistical expertise.
-More recently he served as Board Member and Treasurer for Let’s Kick A.S.S.
-Palm Springs, and is in the final six months of his term as Vice President with Palm Springs Leather Order of The Desert.
+More recently he serves as Board Member and Treasurer for Let’s Kick A.S.S.
+Palm Springs.
 His service with Modern Men features dedication, integrity and willingness to take on challenges.